Fractional CTO for startups: £2k-£5k per month

 Hiring a CTO full-time costs a startup £180k to £250k in loaded salary plus equity that typically runs 1 to 3 percent.
 For a pre-revenue or early-revenue startup, that is a significant dilution event and a bet that the person you are hiring is the right long-term CTO.

 A fractional CTO for startups at twohundred.ai starts at £2k per month.
 No equity.
 No recruitment cost.
 No notice period.
-You get the same strategic output, the same architecture decisions, and the same shipped systems.
+You get the same strategic output, the same architecture decisions, and the same built systems.
 The difference is that the fractional CTO works across multiple clients simultaneously, which is how we keep the cost at this level.

 The right time to switch from fractional to full-time is when the engineering team reaches 8 to 12 people and day-to-day technical management becomes a full-time job on its own.